alvisespano/Lw/doc/spec.md

 # Lw

-This document will be written and kept updated in the upcoming weeks.
+This document will be kept updated as development goes on.
 Keep in mind that features may change anytime, since Lw is a work in progress.